 When the piping hot pavement and overcrowded parks replace a love of Manhattan with the annual summer in the city claustrophobia, don’t duck and cover in the Hamptons.
 Consider Scotland instead.

 There is such a place in the Hudson Valley that’s got everything but the bagpipes.
-Just 40 minutes north of NYC, Castle on the Hudson is that mysterious, medieval-style stone hotel, tucked away in 11 hilltop acres overlooking the Hudson River.
+Just 40 minutes north of NYC, Castle Hotel & Spa is that mysterious, medieval-style stone hotel, tucked away in 11 hilltop acres overlooking the Hudson River.
 You may have seen the clouds tiptoeing over the century-old towers as you crossed the Tappan Zee Bridge into Tarrytown.

 In 1910, the second stage of the castle was completed under the direction of General Carroll, the son of a Civil War General.
 The property with the highest point in Westchester County still has paneling, found in the Oak Room, which was brought back from the General’s house in St. Germain near Paris.
 Since 1981, the luxury hotel has been designated a historic landmark.

 Here you can take in a horseback ride at the nearby Rockefeller family preserve or play a game on the giant outdoor chessboard.
 With its rich history, peaceful honk-free setting, five-star restaurant, spa, bocce and tennis courts, regal pool area, goose-down comforters, and hiking and mountain biking trails, Castle on the Hudson has enough diversion to make two days feel like a week’s worth of vacation.

 And just think about all the fare you’re saving by not flying to Scotland.